Xantara-it/az-infra/README.md

 # IaC - Infrastructure as Code

-Setup multiple environments in Azure Cloud with Terrafrom:
+Setup environments in Azure Cloud with Terrafrom.

-- development
-- testing
-- staging
-- production